-Procedure
+Installation Procedure

 - 1. For each Reality database to be updated: - Save to elsewhere in the database any system file items that you have customised.
 Files that might have been customised include SYSPROG-PL, PROCLIB, BP, SYSBP, SYSBP.MSGS, SYSPL, SYS.BASLIB and BASIC-COMPILERS. - Ensure that all users are logged off. - Carry out FILE-SAVE and VERIFY-SAVE. - 2.
-Log on to Windows as an administrator. - 3.
+Log on to Windows; you must have full Windows administrator privileges. - 3.
 Ensure that no users are logged into Reality.
 If necessary use the LOGOFF command. - 4.
-From the Northgate web site, download and run the required service pack. - 5.
-Follow the on-screen prompts. install\fix will ask you for your name or initials and then display a description of each update to be installed and ask you to confirm installation.
+From the Reality website, download the required service pack.